Bloomin’ Brands (NASDAQ:BLMN) Issues FY 2022 Earnings Guidance

+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 16th.
+Stockholders of record on Wednesday, March 2nd will be issued a $0.14 dividend.
+The ex-dividend date is Tuesday, March 1st.
+This represents a $0.56 annualized dividend and a dividend yield of 2.31%.

-Large investors have recently added to or reduced their stakes in the stock.
-Janus Henderson Group PLC acquired a new stake in Bloomin’ Brands in the third quarter valued at about $201,000.
-NewEdge Advisors LLC acquired a new stake in Bloomin’ Brands in the fourth quarter valued at about $217,000.
-Credit Suisse AG boosted its stake in Bloomin’ Brands by 14.9% in the fourth quarter.
-Credit Suisse AG now owns 61,627 shares of the restaurant operator’s stock valued at $1,294,000 after buying an additional 8,008 shares in the last quarter.
-River & Mercantile Asset Management LLP boosted its stake in Bloomin’ Brands by 186.5% in the fourth quarter.
-River & Mercantile Asset Management LLP now owns 62,790 shares of the restaurant operator’s stock valued at $1,319,000 after buying an additional 40,870 shares in the last quarter.
-Finally, Integrated Wealth Concepts LLC acquired a new stake in Bloomin’ Brands in the fourth quarter valued at about $1,492,000.
+Large investors have recently made changes to their positions in the stock.
+Janus Henderson Group PLC purchased a new position in Bloomin’ Brands during the 3rd quarter valued at about $201,000.
+NewEdge Advisors LLC purchased a new position in Bloomin’ Brands during the 4th quarter valued at about $217,000.
+Credit Suisse AG increased its holdings in Bloomin’ Brands by 14.9% during the 4th quarter.
+Credit Suisse AG now owns 61,627 shares of the restaurant operator’s stock valued at $1,294,000 after purchasing an additional 8,008 shares during the period.
+River & Mercantile Asset Management LLP increased its holdings in Bloomin’ Brands by 186.5% during the 4th quarter.
+River & Mercantile Asset Management LLP now owns 62,790 shares of the restaurant operator’s stock valued at $1,319,000 after purchasing an additional 40,870 shares during the period.
+Finally, Integrated Wealth Concepts LLC purchased a new position in Bloomin’ Brands during the 4th quarter valued at about $1,492,000.

 Bloomin’ Brands, Inc engages in the acquisition, operation, design and development of restaurant concepts.
 It operates through the following segments: U.S. and International.
 The U.S. segment operates in USA and Puerto Rico.
 The International segment operates in Brazil, South Korea, Hong Kong, and China.